Read below a few testimonials from staff who have spent summers serving at Shepherds Camp, whose lives have changed for the better.

 “Honestly, when God led me to Arrowhead in 2015 to serve on James Project, I was not thrilled about it.
 But within minutes of being there, I felt this sense of belonging and peace, and that is with me to this day.
 Shepherds Camp has developed a passion in me for people, specifically those who have different needs than my own, that I would have never discovered if it was not for God’s persistent heart with me.
 It has taught me to love gently and deeply.

-Now, I have not only spent two summers at Arrowhead on staff, but will be spending this upcoming school year doing their gap year program: The Launch Initiative!
+Now, I have not only spent three summers at Arrowhead on seasonal staff, but I was also a part of the first year of their gap year program: The Launch Initiative!

 I never would have imagined myself here when I graduated high school, but here I am; and I could not be more thankful that God’s plans are far greater than anything I could dream.
 My time at Arrowhead is not over and it will continue to impact my life in every positive way possible.
 It’s taught me things that I can carry with me no matter where I go.